Occupy Wall Street protester can't keep tweets from prosecutors

-NEW YORK (Reuters) - An Occupy Wall Street protester has lost his latest bid to prevent the Manhattan district attorney’s office from using his tweets against him, clearing the way for the judge overseeing the case to unseal the tweets and give them to prosecutors.
+NEW YORK, Sept 27 (Reuters) - An Occupy Wall Street protester has lost his latest bid to prevent the Manhattan district attorney’s office from using his tweets against him, clearing the way for the judge overseeing the case to unseal the tweets and give them to prosecutors.

 In a case that has drawn the attention of electronic privacy advocates, a New York judge denied a request from the protester, Malcolm Harris, to put the tweets on ice while his appeal is pending.